 High quality teaching and learning methods and strategies are in place and this will enable most pupils to access their learning.
 There will be a small number of pupils who may need additional support and we will seek, where necessary and with parental consent, to undertake further assessments or investigation, sometimes through involvement with our specialist service partners.
 We keep confidential records of this process.
 Some children will receive additional support in school through our own resources.
-This is called SEN Support.
+We may also approach the local authority for additional funding from the Mainstream Inclusion Partnership.